wardz/FocusFrame/README.md

 - Health is updated same way as power, but will also update when the focus target's nameplate is in range.
 - Casts & buffs for focus are only tracked if the focus is within 40 yards range of your character.
 - For Rogues/druids: You will lose all your combo points when switching between target and focus!!
-- For some reason **holy** spell casts/channels are not tracked if the focus is inside your party.
-Not sure if this is a vanilla bug or Elysium bug.
+- For some reason **heal** spell casts/channels are not tracked if the focus is inside your party.
+Not sure if this is a vanilla thing or Elysium bug.

 ## Installation
 1. Download latest [version here.](https://github.com/wardz/FocusFrame/releases)